 Yellow Rocket, Bitter Wintercress, St. Barbara’s Herb, Herb Barbara, Wintercress, Bittercress, Rocketcress, Yellow Rocketcress, Wound Rocket, Creasy, Creecy, Creesy, Cressy Greens, Upland Cress

-Barbarea vulgaris W.T.Aiton is the correct and accepted scientific name for the Yellow Rocket.
+Barbarea vulgaris W.T.Aiton is the accepted scientific name for the Yellow Rocket.
 The genus and species were named and described as such by William Townsend Aiton in the second edition of Hortus Kewensis in 1812.

-As of 12-2-22 when this page was last updated, Plants of the World Online by Kew still list 27 accepted species in the Barbarea genus.
+As of 12-2-22 when this page was last updated, Plants of the World Online by Kew lists 28 accepted species in the Barbarea genus.
 It is a member of the plant family Brassicaceae (Mustard Family) which includes 345 genera.
-Those numbers could change as updates are made (and likely will).
+Those numbers could change as updates are made on POWO.

 The genus gets its name from St. Barbara who is the patron saint of artillerymen.
 The plant was once used to soothe wounds caused by explosions.

 There are several members of the plant family Brassicaceae that look very similar from a distance.
 Not all have yellow flowers.
 Horseradish, for one, has white flowers.
 Some also have large edible roots.